 Explore the rhythm of Rio and dance the night away in the infamous Lapa District.
 With its iconic white aqueduct this neighbourhood is the lifeblood of Rio’s nightlife, an alternative red-light district with overflowing street parties most nights of the week.
 Here you will find plenty of live-music venues but remember samba is the soul of Lapa, and it is infectious!

 Say Hello to the Big Dude upstairs.
 No visit to Rio would be complete without a visit to Christ the Redeemer, the omnipresent art deco master piece with a view across the entire city.
 You can either catch a train or hike up, but be sure to do it either early morning or late evening to avoid the merciless tourbus hoards.
+Check here for a full guide to Christ the Redeemer in Rio.

 Take in the Carioca Landscapes between the Mountain and the Sea – a UNESCO listed World Heritage site.
 From the highest points of the Tijuca National Park’s mountains running down to the shimmering sea this site including many of the cities extensively designed landscapes which have direclty contributed to and inspired its unique outdoor living culture!